 Employee Threshold Test.
-A business with a principal place of residence in the U.S and in operation as of February 15, 2020, including nonprofit organizations, with 500 or fewer employees (even if the business does not qualify as a "small business concern," as defined below) can apply for a PPP loan.
+A business with a principal place of residence in the U.S and in operation as of February 15, 2020, including tax-exempt nonprofit organizations described in Section 501(c)(3) of the Internal Revenue Code, with 500 or fewer employees (even if the business does not qualify as a "small business concern," as defined below) can apply for a PPP loan.
 A business that exceeds the 500-employee threshold is still eligible if it meets the SBA employee-based size standards for the industry in which it operates.
 The applicable SBA employee-based size standards can be found at www.sba.gov/size.
 The 500-employee threshold is applied on a per location basis for certain borrowers (e.g., hotels).
+An "employee" for purposes of this test includes individuals employed on a full-time, part-time or other basis.

-The Second Interim Final Rule clarifies that sole proprietors, self-employed individuals and independent contractors are also eligible to apply for a PPP loan if: (1) they were in operation on February 15, 2020; (2) their principal place of residence is in the U.S.; and (3) they filed or will file an IRS Form 1040, Schedule C for 2019.
+The Third Interim Final Rule clarifies that sole proprietors, self-employed individuals and independent contractors are also eligible to apply for a PPP loan if: (1) they were in operation on February 15, 2020; (2) their principal place of residence is in the U.S.; and (3) they filed or will file an IRS Form 1040, Schedule

+C for 2019.
 A partner in a partnership should not submit a separate PPP loan application as a self-employed individual.
 Rather, the partnership itself should file one PPP loan application, and the income of general active partners should be reported as payroll costs, up to \$100,000 annualized.